 Throughout the 1990s and 2000s, the Motivators met twice a month on the 2nd and 4th Tuesday evenings.
 The club was quite robust during this period, often supporting four squares on the dance floor, and drawing regulars from as far away as Zanesville, Portsmouth, and Cincinnati.
 Advanced classes were occasionally taught on alternating Tuesdays during the winter months if there was sufficient interest.

 By the 2010s, our membership was getting older.
 Many of our members had retired and become snow-birds, leaving central Ohio for points south during the cold months, which resulted in a decline in our winter dance attendance.
 At the same time, Sam began paring back his calling schedule, reducing the Motivator's summer dance schedule to one dance per month so that he and his second wife Shirley had more time to travel.
 However, Sam continued to enjoy his role as club caller.
 He once claimed that he had planned to retire from calling when he reached age 80, but had decided that calling kept him young.
 And, indeed, Sam remained an active caller until the month before he passed away in October, 2014.

-With Sam's passing, our members met and decided we wanted to continue as a club.
+With Sam's passing, our members met and initially decided we wanted to continue as a club.
 We transferred the helm to the control of local caller Eddie Powell, who had expressed an interest in leading the club, and we moved our dance nights to the 2nd and 4th Wednesdays to accommodate his schedule.
-We continue to dance at Harmony Hall as we await a verdict as to what will happen to this fine dance facility.
-And, as always, we extend an invitation to all A-2 level dancers to join us in our quest to find friendship, camaraderie, and occasional perfection set to music.
+However, participation in the club languished after Sam's death and the club was quietly disbanded in 2015.